How to stay active during lockdown

-For those with less mobility or less space, exercise can be somewhat challenging during this time.
+For those with less mobility or less space, exercise can be a challengeduring this time.
 Low to moderate impact activities can be just as effective and beneficial to your health as high impact, and it decreases the risk of harming your muscles.
 Walking is an easy and free exercise that you can still do while adhering to government guidelines.
 If you can’t go outside, walk around your house as much as you can, it’s a bonus if you have stairs.
 The NHS website has some great home-exercise suggestions that can be adjusted depending on your skill level.

 Keep to a routine

 Humans thrive off routine, and in these uncertain and stressful times, there is nothing that we need more than normalcy.
 Even with minor aspects, such as the time you wake up or when you finish work, try to maintain your previous schedule, or adapt it slightly to suit your current situation.
 The same applies to exercise; as much as you can, keep to your previous exercise routine with just a little more social distancing.

 If you’re stuck for ideas and unsure what to do without a gym, online workout videos could be the answer.
 YouTube has an abundance of videos and series to help you maintain your fitness while in isolation.
 There are a variety of activities for different skill levels, whether you’re using body weight or simple exercise equipment.
 Research which type of activity you would be interested in, for example, aerobic/endurance, strength, flexibility or balance, and try to excel in that area.

 Thepandemic may begin to take a toll on our mental health, particularly with the decreased job security and lack of social interaction.
 Now is the perfect time to start practising mindfulness, meditation and yoga.
 Relaxation techniques, such as intentional breathing, can benefit your nervous system and bring you back to a state of calm.
 There are many guided mediation practices online, which you can follow if you are a beginner.